On approximating copulas by finite mixtures: Introduction

 The rest of the paper is organized as follows.
 Section~\ref{S: approximation properties} presents our fundamental approximation results and constructs a family of mixture models that can approximate any copula arbitrarily well.
 Section~\ref{SS: simple illustration} uses a simple example to illustrate our approximation approach.
-Sections~\ref{S: mixtures of archimedean copulas} and \ref{S: mixtures of elliptical copulas} respectively characterize Archimedean and elliptical copulas and give some of their approximation properties.
+Section~\ref{S: asymptotic properties} introduces a concentration inequality useful for illustrating the asymptotic properties of the mixture family.
+Sections~\ref{S: mixtures of archimedean copulas} and \ref{S: mixtures of elliptical copulas} respectively characterize Archimedean and elliptical copulas and discuss their approximation properties.
 Section~\ref{S: empirical illustrations} applies our approximation approach to a financial data set that was previously analyzed in the literature.
 We show that our approach provides a better fit and is more parsimonious than that obtained by a mixture of Gaussian copulas.
-There are three technical appendices.
+There are two technical appendices.
 Appendix~\ref{app: proofs} contains all the proofs.
 Appendix~\ref{app: drawing from example copula} shows how to sample from the specific copula we use for the illustration in Section~\ref{SS: simple illustration}.
-Appendix~\ref{appendix_archimedean} gives some details on the stochastic construction of Archimedean copulas.
+Section~\ref{S: conclusion} concludes by discussing future theoretical and computational work based on our results.